pstadler/metrics.sh/README.md

 # metrics.sh

 metrics.sh is a lightweight metrics collection and fowarding utility implemented in portable POSIX compliant shell scripts.
-A transparent interface based on hooks enables writing custom metric collectors and forwarders in an elegant way.
+A transparent interface based on hooks enables writing custom metric collectors and reporters in an elegant way.

-Besides having a low impact on system resources, which makes metric.sh a suitable solution for running in virtual environments and servers with limited capacities, simplicty is the main goal of this project, hence its documentation shall fit in a single README.

 ## Usage